-Snapdragon 835: All we know about Qualcomm’s new chip
+Snapdragon 835: More details of Qualcomm’s new chip leak ahead of CES reveal

 Related: iPhone 8

-Qualcomm Snapdragon 835 Release Date
+Qualcomm Snapdragon 835 release date

 We don’t have an exact release date for the Snapdragon 835, because that’s not really how chips work.
 Qualcomm is already supplying manufacturers with the chip, and they’ll be hard at work building it into their upcoming gadgets.